BranchMetrics/android-branch-deep-linking-attribution/README.md

 : The id of the user who was referred for this credit transaction.
 Returns null if no referree is involved.
 Note this id is the user id in developer's own system that's previously passed to Branch's identify user API call.

 **type**
-: This is the type of credit transaction
+: This is the type of credit transaction.

-1. _0_ - A reward that was added automatically by the user completing an action or referral
+1. _0_ - A reward that was added automatically by the user completing an action or referral.
-1. _1_ - A reward that was added manually
+1. _1_ - A reward that was added manually.
-2. _2_ - A redemption of credits that occurred through our API or SDKs
+2. _2_ - A redemption of credits that occurred through our API or SDKs.
-3. _3_ - This is a very unique case where we will subtract credits automatically when we detect fraud
+3. _3_ - This is a very unique case where we will subtract credits automatically when we detect fraud.

-### Get referral code
+### Get Referral Code

-Retrieve the referral code created by current user
+Retrieve the referral code created by current user.

+####Method

 ```java
 Branch branch = Branch.getInstance(getApplicationContext());